sergey-samoylov/who_is_nastavnik/README.md

 - daily (24 hours), two days (48 hours) shifts are supported
 - easily change program.
 It will rewrite datafile. nastavnik_main.sh will be left intact.
+- if you prefer GUI version, there's now one with photo and buttons options

 ## How to use who_is_nastavnik:
 - copy nastavnik_main.sh and change_nastavniki.sh to your computer